claudioc/jingo/README.md

 Known limitations
 -----------------

-- There is only one authentication method (Google), and it is mandatory (no anonymous writing so far.
-See also issue #4)
+- The authentication is mandatory (no anonymous writing allowed).
+See also issue #4
 - The repository is "flat" (no directories or namespaces)
 - Authorization is only based on a regexp'ed white list with matches on the user email address
 - There is one authorization level only (no "administrators" and "editors")